Screenwriting

 Instructor: Melissa Amos

-This 2 semester course provides a practical introduction to the art and craft of screenwriting.
+This two-semester course provides a practical introduction to the art and craft of screenwriting.
 Students will explore the essential elements of visual storytelling, including structure, setting, conflict, character development, subtext, foreshadowing, pacing, and theme.

 In the first semester, students will focus on developing their ideas, creating an outline, learning screenplay structure and formatting, and writing the first act of their screenplay.
-In the second semester, students will finish writing their screenplay and look at how to revise.
+In the second semester, students will complete their screenplay and examine how to revise it.
 Students must take semester 1 to be enrolled in semester 2 of this course.

-Because screenwriting depends on both creativity and a critical understanding of dramatic structure, students will read and discuss selected screenplays to gain a deeper sense of the techniques writers use to bring a story to life on screen.
+Because screenwriting depends on both creativity and a critical understanding of dramatic structure, students will read and discuss selected screenplays to deepen their understanding of the techniques writers use to bring a story to life on screen.

-By the end of the full-year course, each student will have a completed outline and feature-length screenplay of their own.
+By the end of the full-year course, each student will have completed an outline and a feature-length screenplay of their own.

 Course Objectives